Fiserv/universal-commerce/docs/getting-started/setup-tenant/deploy-tenant.md

     * Tenant Setup
     * Tenant Repository Setup

 Now, developer is ready to deploy your tenant application.
-Developer can delpoy application in any open cloud server.
+Developer can deploy application in any open cloud server.
 Here we are providing example for new application deployment within IBM cloud with OpenShift Cluster.

 ## Deployment checklist